 - Empathy: Do you really as a people leader understand different backgrounds of your team members?
 Do you understand what motivates your team, and individually your team members?
 Are you sensitive to other’s needs?

-- Organisational awareness: Do you understand the Zen of the organisation, its leadership team, and their core values?
-Are you are your team aligned to the core values?
+- Organizational awareness: Do you understand the Zen of the organisation, its leadership team, and their core values?
+Are you being your team aligned to the core values?
 Do you appreciate the culture and values of the organisation?
-Does your group aligned to the same?
+Does your group align to the same?
 Do you understand social networks and especially in current world, their unspoken norms?

 - Attuning: Do you understand other’s feelings?
 Do you listen attentively?
 Are you attuned to others moods and their swings?
 Can you handle these mood swings of your team?

-5. Inspiration: Do you love to bring the best out of your people?
+- Inspiration: Do you love to bring the best out of your people?
 Do you articulate the vision and align your teams to it?
 Do you align your individual team members to the big picture?
-Do you build group pride and foster a positive emotional quotient
+Do you build group pride and foster a positive emotional quotient?

 These are very simple questions, though some of them are very critical keeping in mind the next generation.
 For example, youngster’s like their bosses to be a coach or a mentor, and not a boss.
 The success of an organisation would depend on the ability to erase the fear of failure from next generation, and then building in an ability to listen to NO. Most leaders I have met, believe that fear to fail is one of the critical components of doubt in the mind and start of failure.

 I urge you to go through each question again, rate yourself or alternatively take 360-degree feedback, and make your own development plan.
 A good leader always upgrades himself.